Axel713/fit-for-work/README.md

 #### Colours

 The selection of colour is made to include Fit For Work Green logo section proeminent.
-To make the content easy and pleasant to read, a dedicated white (with gray notes) and black (lighter than standard) has been selected.
+To make the content easy and pleasant to read, I chose a dedicated white (with gray notes) and black (lighter than standard).
 ![Colour palette](design-tools/colour-palette/ffw-colour-palette.png)

 - Green #007E2F is used for navigation (navigation bar and buttons) and header purposes.